SoftwareAG/sag-unattended-installations/03.test/APIGateway/1005/testApiGateway1/readme.md

-# BigMemory test 1
+# API Gateway 10.5 test 1

-The purpose of this test is to validate the local setup scripts for API Gateway version 1005
+The purpose of this test is to validate the local setup scripts for API Gateway version 10.5

 The tested code is the one in the current branch, mounted locally.